fabiospampinato/vscode-terminals/README.md

-      "shellPath": '/bin/bash', // Path to a custom shell executable "shellArgs": ["--foo"] // Arguments to pass to the shell executable "env": {"name": "value", "name2": "value2"}, // Key value pairs for enviroment variables }
+      "shellPath": '/bin/bash', // Path to a custom shell executable "shellArgs": ["--foo"] // Arguments to pass to the shell executable "env": {"name": "value", "name2": "value2"}, // Key value pairs for enviroment variables "applyGobalEnv": false, // Don't set enviroment variables that where set on the top level }
   ]
 }